Reversers-Academy/RevAcademy-CTF/README.md

 Every CTF we reverse in our [course](https://whop.com/reverser-academy) will be published here for you to reverse yourself! **Solutions all on [our course](https://whop.com/reverser-academy).**

+Learn how to reverse CTFs and platforms like these in our [course!](https://whop.com/reverser-academy).

 CTFs vary in difficulty and genre, spanning from JS reversal, to WASM and JSVM reversal.
 Also planning to launch Android based CTFs soon.

 # Check out the Academy !